cafebazaar/BazaarPay/README.md

 ### Rules:
 You have to get a `checkout` token before starting the payment flow using the SDK.
 You have to commit the `checkout` token after a successful payment flow.
+Recommended way for using this API is calling it from the server side, But this option is also provided in the SDK.

 ### Limitations:
 `Minimum Android SDK` >= 17